-German Justice Minister Marko Buschmann affirmed on December 22 that Germany will not force Ukrainian refugees to serve in the armed forces or deport them back to their country as previously reported by Deutsche Welle.
+German Justice Minister Marko Buschmann affirmed on December 22nd that Germany will not force Ukrainian refugees to serve in the armed forces or deport them back to their country, as previously reported by Deutsche Welle.

-According to the German Justice Ministry, with a significant number of Ukrainian refugees living in Germany, forcing people to perform military service against their will is not in line with German policies.
+According to the German Ministry of Justice, given the significant number of Ukrainian refugees living in Germany, forcing them to perform military service against their will is inconsistent with German policy.

-“Forcing people to do military service against their will is not our approach,” said Minister Buschmann.
+"Forcing people to serve in the military against their will is not our approach," Minister Buschmann said.

-“I cannot imagine how we could force people from other countries to do military service, since according to our constitution German citizens are not obliged to do this against their will,” Mr Buschmann explained.
+Buschmann explained: "I can't imagine how we could force people from other countries to do military service, because according to our constitution, German citizens are not obligated to do this against their will."

-According to him, if the Ukrainian government wants to conscript people who have left the country, it will have no effect on Ukrainians residing in Germany.
+According to him, if the Ukrainian authorities want to force those who have left the country to enlist, it will have no effect on Ukrainians residing in Germany.

-Earlier, Ukrainian Defense Minister Rustem Umerov discussed several scenarios related to the possibility of forcing Ukrainians living abroad to join the Armed Forces (AFU).
+Earlier, Ukrainian Defense Minister Rustem Umerov discussed several scenarios related to the possibility of compel Ukrainians living abroad to join the Armed Forces (AFU).

-Under the plan, men aged 25 to 60 living abroad will be required to join the military service next year.
-Those residing in countries such as Germany may receive a summons to AFU registration points and sanctions may be imposed if they fail to do so.
-Political forces have had different reactions to Mr. Umerov's statement.
+Accordingly, men aged 25 to 60 living abroad will be required to perform military service next year.
+Those residing in countries such as Germany may receive summonses to register at AFU (Armed Forces Unit) locations, and sanctions may be imposed for failure to comply.
+Political forces are currently reacting differently to Mr. Umerov's announcement.

 Source